UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 ### Blacklist

-Call a blacklist packet on the sysAdmin port with action code: `sysAdminConstants::BLACKLIST`
+Call a blacklist packet on the sysAdmin port with action code: `sysAdminConstants::BLACK_LIST`

 This command can add remove or list blacklisted devices.
 The payload determines the action: